Lipschitz-free spaces over properly metrisable spaces and approximation properties: Notation and preliminary results

 Let $f\in B_{\Lipo{A}}$, $x\in A$, and $y\in M\setminus A$.
 We have which implies that $\Lip(G(f)) \leq \max\left(1,\frac{D(A)}{d(A,M\setminus A)}\right)$.
 Clearly, if $(f_\lambda)_\lambda\subseteq B_{\Lipo{A}}$ converges pointwise to $f\in B_{\Lipo{A}}$, then $(G(f_\lambda))_\lambda$ converges pointwise to $G(f)$.
 By \Cref{lm:dualcriterion}, $G$ is a dual operator, and it is easily seen that its predual is a bounded projection of $\free{M}$ onto $\free{A}$.
 Therefore $\free{A}$ is complemented in $\free{M}$. \end{proof}

-If $A\subseteq T$ is a non-empty closed subset, $d_A$ is a compatible (pseudo)metric on $A$, and $d_T$ is a compatible (pseudo)metric on $T$, we say that $d_T$ \emph{extends} $d_A$ if $d_T\restrict_{A^2} = d_A$.
-We call a linear operator $E\colon\Lipo{A}\to\Lipo{T}$ an \emph{extension operator} if $T(f)\restrict_A = f$ for all $f\in \Lipo{A}$.
-The following lemma allows us to extend a metric defined on $A$ to a metric on $T$ in a way that allows the existance of a suitable extension operator.
+If $A\subseteq T$ is a non-empty closed subset, $d_A$ is a (pseudo)metric on $A$, and $d_T$ is a (pseudo)metric on $T$, we say that $d_T$ \emph{extends} $d_A$ if $d_T\restrict_{A^2} = d_A$.
+We call a linear operator $E\colon\Lipo{A}\to\Lipo{T}$ an \emph{extension operator} if $T(f)\restrict_A = f$ for all $f\in \Lipo{A}$. \Cref{lm:extensionmetric} below enables us to extend a metric defined on $A$ to a metric on $T$ in a way that allows for the existance of a suitable extension operator.
 Its proof relies on an extension theorem by Dugundji \cite{dugundji}, which has been used in \cite{torunczyk1972simple} again for the purpose of extending metrics from a closed subset of a metrisable space to the whole space.